harveynichols/checkout-js-1/README.md

 npm run release:alpha
 ```

-After that, you need to push the prerelease tag to your fork so it can be referenced remotely.
+After that, you need to push the prerelease tag to your fork so it can be referenced remotely
+(The command line will aid you in doing this).

 ## Custom Checkout installation